tim-codes/crew-board/README.md

 # crew-board
-React/MobX app.
 Kanban board for managing the hiring process of personnel applications.

+An example React application that makes use of MobX for state management and is bundled with **ParcelJS**.

 #### Usage:
 Development environment: